Sushi-making co-pilot, Nazarene pastors among Cuba victims

 "They were excellent people and recently came to visit us in the south," nephew Andres Cifuentes told La Capital del Mar de Plata newspaper.

-Cifuentes posted on social media: "RIP Uncle Oscar and Aunt Beatriz ...
+Cifuentes posted on social media a selfie with his uncle that, he told AP, Almaras had asked to take with him in Rawson, capital of the southern province of Chubut.
+Cifuentes wrote in his post: "RIP Uncle Oscar and Aunt Beatriz ...
 Thanks for your last hug."

 SURVIVOR EMILEY SANCHEZ

-Emiley Sanchez miraculously survived Friday's plane crash on the outskirts of Havana and though in critical condition in Calixto Garcia hospital, she is conscious and can communicate.
+Emiley Sanchez, 39, miraculously survived the crash and was said to be in "critical" condition in Havana's Calixto Garcia hospital, though conscious and able to communicate.

-"She knows that I am here, that her son is here, she asked for water," said her weeping mother, Esther de la O, who traveled from Holguin to be with her 39-year-old daughter.
+"She knows that I am here, that her son is here.
+She asked for water," said her weeping mother, Esther de la O, who traveled from Holguin to be with her daughter.

 Sanchez had been in Havana on vacation.